-The Shareholders' Meeting expressed a favorable vote (with 97.06% of the share capital represented at the Meeting) on the first section of the Remuneration Report, drawn up pursuant to Article 123-ter of the Consolidated Law on Finance.
+The Shareholders' Meeting expressed a favourable vote (with 97.06% of the share capital represented at the Meeting) on the first section of the Remuneration Report, drawn up pursuant to Article 123-ter of the Consolidated Law on Finance.

 Amendment of Articles of Association